 Now, my brother has passed.
 A person is trying to take my brother’s whole estate.
 The opposing counsel is the same lawyer my brother hired for my parent’s estate.
 My parent’s estate and my brother’s estate are combined.
 Would this be a reason to request this attorney be taken off the case?

-in an estate, we signed a waiver of bond, my stepfather's half brother was appointed administrator, during the probate, my sister and i researched my mother's assets. she owned her own business before she married my stepfather of 28 years. she passed in 2002 with a holographic will, 4 children, my...
+in an estate, we signed a waiver of bond, my stepfather's half brother was appointed administrator, during the probate, my sister and i researched my mother's assets. she owned her own business before she married my stepfather of 28 years. she passed in 2002 with a holographic will, 4...
 Read more »

 A lot of things could have happened.
 The account could have had a beneficiary named.
 Or it could be in the name of a trust.
 Or it could have been a joint account with another person.
 You should talk with your attorney until you have a satisfactory answer.

 I believe my brother presented a false holographic will on my sisters estate however it was settled seven years ago.
 Since I would be claiming he defrauded the Probate court has the statue of limitations for bringing an action expired?